Josh Matheny: Early life and education

 Matheny was born on October 16, 2002.
 His parents are Jeffrey and Kristin, who competed collegiately in swimming, and his sisters Abby and Meghan have taken part in competitive swimming as well.
 He started swimming at the age of five.
 When Matheny was nine years old, Dave Schraven took on the role of coaching him.
 For high school, Matheny attended and swam scholastically for Upper St. Clair High School.

 In October 2019, Matheny committed to swimming for the Indiana Hoosiers in college.
 In the autumn of 2021, he started attending Indiana University where also competes as part of the school's swim and dive team.

 Career

-2014
+2014–2019

 When Matheny dropped over 30 seconds from his previous best time in the 200 meter breaststroke as an 11-year-old to swim a 2:53.37, SwimSwam named him as one of their "Weekly Wonders of Age Group Swimming" for the week of July 23, 2014.

-2019

-In the 200 meter breaststroke at the 2019 US National Championships in Stanford, California, Matheny broke the boys 15–16 age group National Age Group record with a time of 2:11.02, which lowered the record over two tenths of a second from the 2:11.30 Reece Whitley had set it at.
+In the 200 meter breaststroke at the 2019 US National Championships in Stanford, California, he broke the boys 15–16 age group National Age Group record with a time of 2:11.02, which lowered the record over two tenths of a second from the 2:11.30 Reece Whitley had set it at.